3 Simple Ways to Improve Nutrient Absorption

 Issues such as gut inflammation, low stomach acid, or insufficient digestive enzymes can reduce your ability to break down food and extract nutrients effectively.
 After all, most of our nutrients are absorbed in the small intestine and stomach.

 Some nutrients need to be converted by enzymes before your body can use them, meaning certain forms are easier to absorb than others.
-For example, whole-food sources like beef liver naturally contain folate in it's active form - ideal for those who have reduced enzyme activity or can't convert folate from other sources (for example, MTHFR gene mutation).
+For example, whole-food sources like beef liver (or beef liver capsules) naturally contain folate in it's active form - ideal for those who have reduced enzyme activity or can't convert folate from other sources (for example, MTHFR gene mutation).
 Iron is another example: it exists as heme iron (found in red meat, liver and spleen) and non-heme (found in plants and supplements).
 Heme iron is more bioavailable and easier to absorb.

 Case Example: Why A Healthy Diet Fell Short